Unemployment in South Korea: Economic performance

 In 1953, the Republic of Korea passed the Labour Standard Act in order to protect workers’ rights.
 Despite this, a minimum wage was not regulated until 1986.
 The minimum wage was then raised in 2001 by 16.8%, and again in 2018 by 16.4%, to 7530 won (US$7.03) per hour.
 Most recently, it was raised in January 2019 to 8350 won (US$7.46) per hour.
 This is argued to have led to a drop in low-paying jobs across many different sectors.
 Jobs in manufacturing declined by 170,000 jobs in a year.
 The construction sector lost 19,000 jobs, and the retail sector cut 67,000 jobs.
-With many companies using the raising minimum wage to cut various traditionally low-paying jobs due to rising costs of labour, the unemployment rate has risen to reflect this concept.
-Lobby groups representing many small-businesses within the country have since made statements saying that they will not accept the raise in minimum wage due to them needing to cut staff jobs in order to make a profit.
+With many companies using the raising minimum wage to cut various traditionally low-paying jobs due to rising costs of labor, the unemployment rate has risen to reflect this concept.
+Lobby groups representing many small businesses within the country have since made statements saying that they will not accept the raise in minimum wage due to them needing to cut staff jobs in order to make a profit.
 As of 2021, these effects were gone and the hike in the minimum wage had had no discernible impact on employment.

 Outsourcing

 Outsourcing is the collection of goods by contract from an outside supplier.
 At 22% in 2015, the rate of temporary, outsourced contract workers in the Republic of Korea was double the OECD average.
 Workers under these systems are also earning 54% of what regular employees earn from similar work.
-Furthermore, there is critical concern that current labour protection mechanisms do not serve to protect these new types of workers.
-This, combined with the idea that contracts will end once the task is completed, contributes immensely to the growing unemployment rate at any one time of survey.
+Furthermore, there is a critical concern that current labor protection mechanisms do not serve to protect these new types of workers.
+This, combined with the idea that contracts will end once the task is completed, contributes immensely to the growing unemployment rate at any one time of the survey.

 Outsourcing also involves moving business overseas.
 The continuous increase of the minimum wage in the Republic of Korea has prompted firms to relocate their factories overseas to lower-wage rate countries in order to save costs.
-This is called the "macroeconomic theory of internalisation".
+This is called the "macroeconomic theory of internalization".
 Korean technology company Samsung Electronics has suffered from a "technological hollowing out" (기술 공동화) and "technological disconnection (기술 단절).
 "Technological hollowing out" is defined as a situation in which essential parts of a technological creation process are not available inside a home/domestic territory.
-"Technological disconnection" refers to a situation where specific technologies or manpower are available in the domestic territory, however there is no successor to that information, thus ending the execution of the technological product.
+"Technological disconnection" refers to a situation where specific technologies or manpower are available in the domestic territory, however, there is no successor to that information, thus ending the execution of the technological product.
 Samsung has recently generated a substantial amount of media coverage for outsourcing to China, where workers are paid less for longer hours.
-As a result of this outsourcing there has been a steady decrease of labouring jobs on the production lines of Samsung and other bigger production companies.
+As a result of this outsourcing there has been a steady decrease in laboring jobs on the production lines of Samsung and other bigger production companies.